ShaneMcC/phprouter/CONTRIBUTING.md

 Make your changes
 Submit a pull request

-Once this is done you're waiting on me to approve the pull requests, I might make some comments or request some changes or improvements and I might reject it outright, but I will provide a reason if I do this.
+Once this is done you're waiting on me to approve the pull requests, I might make some comments or request some changes or improvements and I might reject it outright, but I'll probably provide a reason if I do this.